 Traditional sales incentives reward for the destination

-Let’s put modesty aside for two seconds.
-As sales leaders, there is very little we don’t already know about our own sales process.
+Putting modesty to one side, as sales leaders, there is very little we don’t already know about our own sales process.

 We know what it takes to successfully navigate the sales process.
 In the same way, we understand what the right activities are at each stage of the deal lifecycle.
-However, we seem to struggle to effectively drive our reps using these ‘best sales practice’ metrics.
+We also know the right cadence of buyer interaction.
+However, we seem to struggle to effectively drive our reps using these sales ‘best practice’ metrics.

-The result is our sales reps get lost along the way.
-Their deals wither and are unhealthy because they haven’t covered the basics.
-We are failing to capitalise on the opportunity that is in front of us.
+The result is that the core of our sales team tends to get a little lost along the way.
+Their deals are unhealthy and ultimately wither because they haven’t covered the basics.
+The unspoken truth is that we are failing to extract the full potential from our sales team.
+In turn, this means we are failing to capitalise on the opportunity that is in front of us.

 Modern sales leaders manage using journey-based sales incentives

 Modern sales leaders have developed an alternative way of thinking about sales incentives.
-They are focused on motivating and driving the steps that make up the most efficient sales journey.
+They focus on motivating and driving the steps that make up the most efficient sales journey.
 They manage by metrics that span the sales process.
 And it’s an approach that is driving significant results.

-Tracking, motivating and rewarding the Key Performance Indicators (KPIs) that span the sales journey is vital.
+Tracking, motivating and rewarding the ‘key performance indicators’ (KPIs) that span the entire sales journey is vital.
 It is only through these KPIs that we can be sure of the healthy progress of our deals.

 ‘Leading’ vs ‘Lagging’ Sales KPIs